cmartdec/firemoon/README.md

 # Firemoon
-Firemoon is a social media platform that connect the Financial Independence/Retire Early community.
+Firemoon is a social media platform that connects the Financial Independence/Retire Early community.
 Firemoon is inspired by indiehackers.com, firemoon project could be used as a template.

 Tech stack: